 One of the sayings my wife and I learned early on in our parenting years is—a parent is only as happy as their unhappiest child.

-What had happened?
-I have a feeling what occurred with the disciples is, over time, they began to shift from a total trust in Christ to a sense of self confidence.
-It was a shift from a ‘God confidence’ to ‘self-confidence.’
+I have a feeling that over time, the disciples began to shift from total trust in Christ to a sense of self-confidence – when it came to healing the sick.
+It was a slow shift from a ‘God-confidence’ to ‘self-confidence.’
 They probably began to use the name of Jesus just like some magic wand.
 Because the name of Jesus had worked in the past, it surely would work with this boy.
-Yet, they didn’t realize that, ever so subtly, they had begun to just have confidence in their abilities rather than total dependence on Christ.
+Yet, what they didn’t realize was that, ever so subtly, their confidence had shifted to their own abilities rather than total dependence on Christ.

-- We see it happen in the lives of the disciples, as they began to understand how they had shifted their faith in Jesus into faith in themselves.
+- We see it happen in the lives of the disciples, as they began to understand how they had shifted their faith from Jesus to faith in themselves.

-My prayer is that we will always stay in such close communion with God that our faith will always be a “present” faith.
+My prayer is that you will always stay in such close communion with God that our faith will always be a “present” faith.